sogladev/TwitchEmotes-335/README.md

   *Solved by dynamically scaling emotes down when more than one is used.*

 - [Autocomplete "Enter" and "Arrow keys" don't work](https://github.com/sogladev/TwitchEmotes-335/issues/2):
-  Arrow keys and Enter key do not work due to client API limitations.
+  Arrow keys and the Enter key do not work due to client API limitations.
   *Workaround: Using Enter to quick-send can be enabled, but may cause a taint error.*

 *For detailed technical changes made to ensure 3.3.5a compatibility, see the [changes](https://github.com/sogladev/TwitchEmotes-335/compare/c13a892e4083...main) documented in the git history.*